 Meet the Human-Focused Leaders of 2021: Donald Moore, chair, Rowlinson

-Donald Moore, chair of UK-based Rowlinson Knitwear, discusses greedy shareholders, inequality and putting people and planet before profit
+Donald Moore, chair of UK-based Rowlinson Knitwear, renamed One+All in 2021, discusses greedy shareholders, inequality and putting people and planet before profit

 10 minute watch